theMHD-120/MicroLab-Spring2025/README.md

 **Tests performed:**
 - Switching between Red-Green-Blue colors and their paired-combinations, like a 3-bit counter
-- Switching between Red-Green-Blue colors and their paired-combinations, using a potentiometer
+- Switching between Red-Green-Blue colors and their paired-combinations, using a Potentiometer
+  - Using a Potentiometer to get analog input
+  - Input range value (as digital value): 0-1023

 <br />